rails/rails/guides/source/migrations.md

 ### Running Specific Migrations

-If you need to run a specific migration up or down, the +db:migrate:up+ and +db:migrate:down+ tasks will do that.
-Just specify the appropriate version and the corresponding migration will have its +up+ or +down+ method invoked, for example,
+If you need to run a specific migration up or down, the `db:migrate:up` and `db:migrate:down` tasks will do that.
+Just specify the appropriate version and the corresponding migration will have its `up` or `down` method invoked, for example,

 ```bash
 $ rake db:migrate:up VERSION=20080906120000
 ```

-will run the +up+ method from the 20080906120000 migration.
+will run the `up` method from the 20080906120000 migration.
 This task will first check whether the migration is already performed and will do nothing if Active Record believes that it has already been run.